sabahallah/frontend-zone/css-and-design/projects/5-natours-project/readme.md

 This project developed while taking this [Udemy Course: Advanced CSS and Sass: Flexbox, Grid, Animations and More!](https://www.udemy.com/advanced-css-and-sass)

+The credit of this project goes to the course instructor, i just developed along the course.

 * For development
   * `cd 5-natours-project`
   * run: `npm install`